 On some accounts, debris has been washed ashore including radars and compasses with no apparent glitch in them.
 No one knows the truth behind these disappearances, but a few claim to have unearthed the Bermuda Triangle Truth.

-Bermuda Triangle Stories – 5 Scary Tales of Sudden Disappearance & Wreckages
+Bermuda Triangle Stories – 5 Scary Tales Of Sudden Disappearance And Wreckages

 Let’s peruse five strangest accounts of unfortunate incidents that happened in Bermuda Triangle.
 Some will seem acceptable, some far-fetched, while some, extremely nerve-wrecking.
-But all these accounts and stories have been told by numerous people over the course of 100s of years.
-Plus, there are some facts too that will put the myths aside, and lead to speculations.
+But all these accounts and Bermuda triangle stories have been told by numerous people over the course of 100s of years.
+Plus, there are some facts too that will put the Bermuda Triangle myths aside, and lead to speculations.

 On the fateful day of December 5, 1872, Marie Celeste set sail from New York Harbor to carry cargo to a specified destination.
 But unfortunately, the ship never made it to the point.
 After several search and rescue efforts, the ship was found adrift in Bermuda Triangle, but sans its crew of 11 people.
 Personal belongings, food containers, precious cargo, and lifeboats were still there on the ship.
 What’s more speculative is that there was rotten food on the plates in the dining area.
 What happened to these people to make them abandon their safe haven, in the middle of the violent sea, that too right in the middle of a meal?

 2. Ghostly Presence And Disappearance Of Ellen Austin